dino-/photoname/README.md

 You should now have a binary named `photoname-x86_64.AppImage`.

-If desired, this could be renamed to something like `photoname-3.4.AppImage` if it's desireable to carry the version number.
+This binary could be renamed to something like `photoname-3.4.AppImage` if you wish the version number to be explicit in the filename.

 These steps will likely be automated in the future.